Transparent approach to costing (TRAC)

 The Annual TRAC return provides two key sets of data.
 One of these are the indirect and estates rates which are used in research bids.
 The other is a wealth of information about the University and the key activities in which we engage.
 This information supports government departments such as BIS in their decision making and it enables the Office for Students (OfS) to benchmark the University of York against our peers and the sector as a whole.

 How can you help?

-Part of the TRAC process is asking academic colleagues to complete Time Allocation Surveys (TAS) up to five times per year.
+Part of the TRAC process is asking every academic from every department to complete Time Allocation Surveys (TAS) on 3 randomly selected dates per year.
 The information is collected in this format because there are no other mechanisms available to properly reflect the activities that colleagues in very diverse roles have carried out over the course of a year.
 The latest TAS form can be found here.

 Want to know more?